jeremykendall/php-domain-parser/README.md

     const PRIVATE_DOMAINS = 'PRIVATE_DOMAINS';

     public function __construct(array $rules)
-    public function resolve(string $domain = null, string $type = self::ALL_DOMAINS): Domain
+    public function resolve(string $domain = null, string $section = self::ALL_DOMAINS): Domain
 }
 ~~~

 Domain name resolution is done using the `Pdp\Rules::resolve` method which expects at most two parameters:

 - `$domain` a domain name as a string
-- `$type` a string which specifies which section of the PSL you want to validate the given domain against.
+- `$section` a string which specifies which section of the PSL you want to validate the given domain against.
 The possible values are:
     - `Rules::ALL_DOMAINS`, to validate against the full PSL.
     - `Rules::ICANN_DOMAINS`, to validate against the PSL ICANN DOMAINS section only.
     - `Rules::PRIVATE_DOMAINS`, to validate against the PSL PRIVATE DOMAINS section only.

- By default, the `$type` argument is equal to `Rules::ALL_DOMAINS`.
-If an unsupported section is submitted otherwise, a `Pdp\Exception` exception will be thrown.
+ By default, the `$section` argument is equal to `Rules::ALL_DOMAINS`.
+If an unsupported section is submitted a `Pdp\Exception` exception will be thrown.

 The `Pdp\Rules::resolve` returns a `Pdp\Domain` object.